Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about rheumatoid arthritis sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Jeffrey A. Sparks, M.D., M.M.Sc. is an assistant professor of medicine at Brigham and Women’s Hospital and Harvard Medical School in Boston, Massachusetts.
-Learn more about him here
+Learn more about him here.

 Kelly Crumrin is a senior editor at MyHealthTeam and leads the creation of content that educates and empowers people with chronic illnesses.
-Learn more about her here
+Learn more about her here.

 Related Articles